u-blox/mbedOSLua/README.md

   - baud rate 9600
   - no flow control
   - local echo ON
-  - line-ending that is SENT set to LF; note that PuTTY *cannot* be persuaded to do this, Teraterm can.
+  - make sure that the line-ending that is *sent* is LF; note that PuTTY *cannot* be persuaded to do this, Teraterm can.
 - Reset the board and you should get a Lua prompt.
 - Type characters and they will be interpreted as Lua commands, e.g. `"print("Hello World")"`.